UGA-Carpentries/uga-carpentries.github.io/people.md

 ---
-title: People
+title: Carpentries@UGA
+subtitle: The people that make it happen
-layout: "page"
+layout: page
-icon: fa-users
-order: 3
+show_sidebar: false
+hero_image: "/assets/images/banner.jpg"
 ---

 A lot of different people help make our Carpentries community at UGA.